 - Employment status for all positions (part-time/full time/casual)

-Please note: Organisations with 50 or more employees only need to submit an organisational chart for the division of the business in which the nominated position is to be employed (including the details above).
+- Organisations with 25 or more employees only need to submit an organisational chart for the division of the business in which the nominated position is to be employed (including the details above)